tstack/lnav/docs/source/ui.rst

      sub-operations performed while processing the main operation.

 * :kbd:`Shift` + :kbd:`q` -- Return to the previous view and change
-  its focused line to match the time that was focused in the gantt view.
+  its focused line to match the time that was focused in the timeline view.
-* :kbd:`Shift` + :kbd:`a` -- After leaving the gantt view, pressing
+* :kbd:`Shift` + :kbd:`a` -- After leaving the timeline view, pressing
-  these keys will return to the Gantt view while keeping the focused time in sync.
+  these keys will return to the timeline view while keeping the focused time in sync.

+.. [#] Formerly called the "Gantt Chart" view.

 PRETTY
 ^^^^^^